1rick/birddive/input/posts/20240405-stafford-sfs1-mods.md

 ### Black Knob Labels

 As for the black ring labels that go underneath the knobs, this was also a big challenge.
-In the end, I actually just printed them up on regular computer paper and then sprayed on a layer of clear-coat.
+In the end, I actually just designed something [^1] and then printed them up on regular computer paper and then sprayed on a layer of clear-coat.
 I didn't want to just apply the paper under the knobs, because they wouldn't have the right thickness, so I managed to find a 30mm O-ring in the plumbing section of my local hardware store which I could them stick the labels on.
-Being 5mm wider than the 25mm knob, this effectively just put a 2.5mm black border around the outside, which judging from pictures of the DD18-e, was just about right.
+Being 5mm wider than the 25mm knob, this effectively just put a 2.5mm black border around the outside, which judging from pictures of the D18-e, was just about right.

 From there, some sparse bits of double-sided tape could stick them onto the body.
 The result is below.
 It was a crude solution, but I'm actually pretty happy with it.
 Though I am keeping the original Gibson knobs should I ever decide to part with this guitar down the road.